 For organizations trying to enhance regional network performance or penetrate a local market, these facilities are invaluable.

 Read: What Is A Server?
-15 Different Types of Server And Their Uses
+15 Different Types of Servers and Their Uses

-According to Global Market Insights, the edge data center market size stood at $5.5 billion in 2019.
-It is expected to grow at a CAGR of 23% between 2020 and 2026.
-The ever-growing demand for high computational resources is encouraging service providers to host data centers at edge locations for low latency and reliable connections.
+According to Global Market Insights, the edge data center market size is expected to exceed $50 billion by 2032, growing at a CAGR of 19%.
+The rising need for high computing power is pushing service providers to place data centers closer to users, ensuring lower latency and more reliable connections.

 Frequently Asked Questions

-The Software-Defined Data Center (SDDC) is a data storage facility in which all elements of infrastructure (including CPU, storage, networking, and security) are visualized and delivered as a service.
+The Software-Defined Data Center (SDDC) is a data storage facility in which all elements of infrastructure (including CPU, storage, networking, and security) are virtualized and delivered as a service.

 SDDC is a result of years of advances in server virtualization.
-It extends the concepts of virtualization such as abstraction, pooling, and automation to all resources and services in order to reduce costs, increase scalability, and enhance business agility.
+It extends the concepts of virtualization, such as abstraction, pooling, and automation, to all resources and services to reduce costs, increase scalability, and enhance business agility.

 What are data center operations?